 Your journey starts here.
 Norton Weight Management Center now open!

 Each person has different needs to be successful with weight loss.
 Some need guidance with food and exercise plans while others require surgical intervention to achieve their weight loss goals.
 Now there’s one place to start – and continue – your weight loss journey.
-The new Norton Weight Management Center located near Norton Suburban Hospital is the only facility of its kind in the Louisville Metro area.
+The new Norton Weight Management Center located near Norton Women's and Kosair Children's Hospital is the only facility of its kind in the Louisville Metro area.

 - Weight loss seminars and educational programs